Balsamic vinegar: European protection

-Many products contain "Aceto Balsamico di Modena IGP" as an ingredient, such as glazes and other condiments.
+Many products contain Aceto Balsamico di Modena IGP as an ingredient, such as glazes and other condiments.

-Traditional Balsamic Vinegar of Modena DOP and Traditional Balsamic Vinegar of Reggio Emilia DOP
+"Traditional Balsamic Vinegar of Modena PDO" and "traditional balsamic vinegar of Reggio Emilia PDO"

-Only two consortia produce true traditional balsamic vinegar, Modena and neighbouring Reggio Emilia.
+Only two consortia produce true traditional balsamic vinegar, that of Modena and neighbouring Reggio Emilia.
 True balsamic vinegar is made from a reduction of pressed Trebbiano and Lambrusco grapes.
 The resulting thick syrup, called mosto cotto in Italian, is subsequently aged for a minimum of 12 years in a battery of several barrels of successively smaller sizes.

-The casks are made of different woods such as chestnut, cherry, oak, mulberry, ash and juniper.
+The casks are made of different woods such as chestnut, cherry, oak, mulberry, ash, and juniper.
 True balsamic vinegar is rich, glossy, deep brown, and has a complex flavour that balances the natural sweet and sour elements of the cooked grape juice with hints of wood from the casks.

-Reggio Emilia designates the different ages of their balsamic vinegar (Aceto Balsamico Tradizionale di Reggio Emilia) by label colour.
+Reggio Emilia designates the different ages of their balsamic vinegar (aceto balsamico tradizionale di Reggio Emilia) by label colour.
 A red label means the vinegar has been aged for at least 12 years, a silver label that the vinegar has aged for at least 18 years, and a gold label designates that the vinegar has aged for 25 years or more.

-Modena uses a different system to indicate the age of its balsamic vinegars (Aceto Balsamico Tradizionale di Modena).
-A white-coloured cap means the vinegar has aged for at least 12 years and a gold cap bearing the designation extravecchio (extra-old) shows the vinegar has aged for 25 years or more.
+Modena uses a different system to indicate the age of its balsamic vinegars (aceto balsamico tradizionale di Modena).
+A white-coloured cap means the vinegar has aged for at least 12 years and a gold cap bearing the designation extravecchio ('extra-old') shows the vinegar has aged for 25 years or more.

-Balsamic Vinegar of Modena
+Balsamic vinegar of Modena

 These commercial-grade products imitate the traditional product.
+The current standard is found as part of the register of PGI productions, under the name Balsamic Vinegar of Modena (aceto balsamico di Modena).
+It was added to the PGI list in 2009.

-They are made of as little as 20% grape must (and not necessarily from Modena or Reggio Emilia), with the addition of wine vinegar, colouring, caramel, and sometimes thickeners like guar gum or cornflour to artificially simulate the sweetness and thickness of the aged Aceto Balsamico Tradizionale di Modena.
-IGP status requires a minimum ageing period of two months, not necessarily in wooden barrels, rising to three years when labelled as invecchiato (aged).
+They are made of as little as 20% grape must (and not necessarily from Modena or Reggio Emilia), with the addition of wine vinegar (at least 10%), and caramel (at most 2%) to stabilize the color.
+PGI status requires a minimum ageing period of two months in wooden barrels, rising to three years when labelled as invecchiato ('aged').
+The standard mandates a number of acceptable cultivars (Lambrusco, Sangiovese, Trebbiano, Albana, Ancellotta, Fortana, Montuni) for the making grape must from.
+The must can either be cooked or concentrated some other way.
+Vinegar that has been aged for at least 10 years also needs to be included in the product, though there is no minimum amount prescribed.

 As the manufacturing process is highly industrialized, the output of a medium-sized producer may be hundreds of litres per day.

-In 2009, the European Commission inserted the Balsamic Vinegar of Modena (Aceto Balsamico di Modena) designation in the register of IGP productions.